King-Derp/sentiment_pipeline/timescaledb_integration_guide.md

 ## 1. Overview

-All scraper services, as per `scraper_implementation_rule.md`, are required to use TimescaleDB as their primary data sink.
+All scraper services, as per `scraper_implementation_rule.md`, are required to use TimescaleDB as their primary data sink for the `raw_events` table.
 This guide details how to establish and manage the database connection from a typical Python-based scraper service using SQLAlchemy.
+For a comprehensive overview of TimescaleDB's role in the project, the `raw_events` data model, and schema management, please refer to [ARCHITECTURE.md](../ARCHITECTURE.md).

 ## 2. Configuration and Connection Parameters